 - Roll out the chilled pastry on a lightly floured surface to a little less than 1/8 inch thick (about 3mm).
 Use it to line a 9-inch, deep dish pie plate, then trim off the excess with a sharp knife.

-- Spread half of the sliced potatoes in the pie plate, then top it with half of the ham and all of the scallion/garlic mixture.
+- Spread half of the sliced potatoes in the dish, then top it with half of the ham and all of the scallion/garlic mixture.
 Spread all of the cheese sauce evenly over top, then layer the remaining ham and potatoes on top.

-- Beat the egg in a small bowl until blended, then brush the edge of the pie with the egg.
-Re-roll the remaining pastry and use it to cover the the pie.
+- Beat the egg in a small bowl until blended, then brush the edge of the dish with the egg.
+Re-roll the remaining pastry and use it to cover the filling.
 Gently press down along the edges to seal the pastry together, then trim off the excess with a sharp knife.
 Pinch the edges to decoratively crimp the pastry.

 - Cut out a few small leaves as decorations and use the knife to draw veins on each leaf.
-Brush the whole pie with beaten egg and stick on the leaves as desired, then paint more egg on each leaf.
+Brush the top with beaten egg and stick on the leaves as desired, then paint more egg on each leaf.
 Cut a few vent holes in the top.

-- Bake the pie on the preheated cookie sheet at 400 F for 35-40 minutes, until well browned.
-Let the pie cool for at least 15 minutes before slicing and serving.
+- Bake on the preheated cookie sheet at 400 F for 35-40 minutes, until well browned.
+Let it cool for at least 15 minutes before slicing and serving.